Pedagogy for doctoral supervisors

 Scope

-The duration of the course corresponds to two weeks of full-time study, comprising five scheduled half days.
-The time in between the scheduled days the participants are expected to work with a personal development project focusing on some aspect of one's own tutorial and the participants should be able to dedicate the necessary time.
+The duration of the course corresponds to two weeks of full-time study, comprising one full day and four half days of scheduled teaching.
+In between the scheduled course days, participants are expected to work with course assignments and a personal development project focusing on an aspect of one's own supervision.
+Participants need tobe able to dedicate the necessary time for these activities during the course.
 The project will be presented at the final seminar.

 Eligibility and selection